Sheikabdullahitian/grocerymarketbilling/README.md

 any assistance or feature development on this project you may contact to my mail id:sheikabdullahitian@gmail.com

-Note:This is still in beta level not recommended for complete / critical system.
+Note:This is still in beta level and not recommended for complete / critical system.